SitecorePowerShell/Book/security.md

 #### Minimal Web Service Configuration

 The following files are the bare minimum required to support SPE web services.
-This setup is suitable for environments such as the Content Delivery.
+This setup is suitable for environments such as servers built within a Continuous Integration environment that need remoting enabled.
+The remoting however is not enabled by default.
+If you need this functionality, you should enable it separately in an include config file.

 **Required:**
 * `App_Config\Include\Cognifide.PowerShell.config`